33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Here are some easy ways to get there:

-- Butchart Gardens Express Shuttle: Round-trip shuttle from downtown (leaves from in front of the Fairmont Empress Hotel) – least expensive option (other than the public bus)!
+- Direct shuttle: Round-trip Butchart Gardens Express Shuttle (leaves from in front of the Fairmont Empress Hotel) – least expensive option (other than the public bus!)

-- Combo Victoria and gardens tour: A 5-hour small-group tour with hotel transfers, city sightseeing drive and 2½ hours to explore the gardens at your own pace
+- Small-group tour: A 5-hour city and gardens tour (small group) with hotel transfers – combines Victoria sightseeing with 2½ hours to explore the gardens at your own pace

 - Half-day private tour: Victoria and Butchart Gardens your way (perfect for a group of up to 5 people)